The Future of Cyber Security: Overview of New Technologies

 Current and Future Attack Methods

 Today’s digital landscape is constantly evolving and is more hostile than ever.
-Over 2,200 digital attacks happen each day which breaks down to nearly 1 cyberattack every 39 seconds.
+Over 2,200 digital attacks happen each day, nearly 1 cyberattack every 39 seconds.
 Some of today’s common digital security threats include:

 • Malware & Ransomware